iot-lab/iot-lab.github.io/docs/tools/websocket-client.md

 ```

 Finally it's important to remember that the serial port access is **exclusive**
-and thus it's possible to connect `iotlab-ws` to a device if the `nc` command
+and thus it's not possible to connect `iotlab-ws` to a device if the `nc` command
 is already connected to the serial redirection of the device.
 In this case, you will obtain this message: